nextauthjs/next-auth/docs/docs/configuration/options.md

 #### Description

-Override any of the logger levels (`undefined` levels will use the built-in logger), and intercept logs in NextAuth.
-You can use this to send NextAuth logs to a third-party logging service.
+Override any of the logger levels (`undefined` levels will use the built-in logger), and intercept logs in NextAuth.js.
+You can use this to send NextAuth.js logs to a third-party logging service.

 The `code` parameter for `error` and `warn` are explained in the [Warnings](/warnings) and [Errors](/errors) pages respectively.